The ITS Career Development Program

 Financial support of the Scholar is shared between the ITS and the respective department or school.

 - The Scholars award provides salary support for at least 75% of a university base salary up to $100,000 per year (plus fringe benefits) for up to three years.
-Up to $2,500 for travel will be provided annually to attend an intensive scientific writing or grant preparation workshop and the national clinical and translational research meeting in Washington DC, usually in April.
-An additional $2,500 per year for research expenses will be provided contingent upon the availability of ITS funds as well as matching support from candidate’s home department.
+Up to $1,500 for travel will be provided annually to attend the national clinical and translational research meeting in Washington DC, usually in April.

-- An optional letter of intent.
+- An optional letter of intent must be received by April 15, 2014.
 This enables the program to anticipate the number of applicants and provide early advice to potential applicants and their departments.
-For example, applicants may need to discuss the need for adequate protected time with their departments before the final application deadline.
+For example, applicants may need to discuss the need for adequate protected time with their departments before the final application deadline of May 16, 2014.
 However, submission of a letter of intent is not required.
 It is recommended, however, that applicants inform the program and discuss their intent before the final deadline.

 - Applicants must be US citizens or non-citizen nationals, or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155) or some other verification of legal admission as a permanent resident.
 Applications will be accepted from persons with pending residence application, but the required residency status must be in place before receipt of the award.
 Individuals on temporary or student visas are not eligible.